304 North Cardinal St.

 Clara Ruth a child therapist says, “I found this book to clearly and simply convey everything I would most want to transmit to new parents about what is most critical in enabling babies and toddlers to thrive for the long-term through optimal attachment to parents.
 I have studied the neuroscience of this, which is very impressive and convincing, but not particularly readable unless you are scientifically or psychologically oriented (if so, the work of Allan Shore, Ph.D. is inspiring).
 Sears makes this invaluable model accessible for the day by day experience of a new, or new-to-attachment, parent, answering many questions that are likely to come up; and laying out practical details for implementing it.
 With his expertise as a pediatric physician and his hands-on experience, with his wife, of raising eight children, practicing attachment for many years, his advice feels grounded and trustworthy.
 Other reviewers have commented that it is repetitious, but I would describe that as reinforcing and clarifying the most essential intentions and practices of this system.
 As a child therapist and parent, I cannot say enough about how important healthy attachment is for the deep well-being and development of a child.
 Sears’ book is a great tool for bringing it to life in your own family.”

-Number Five: Strong As a Mother: How to Stay Healthy, Happy, and (Most Importantly) Sane from Pregnancy to Parenthood: The Only Guide to Taking Care of YOU!
-By Kate Rope
+I love Kate Rope’s book Strong As a Mother: How to Stay Healthy, Happy, and (Most Importantly) Sane from Pregnancy to Parenthood: The Only Guide to Taking Care of YOU! and let me tell you why.

 Kate doesn’t focus on having babies.
 She focuses on you.
 She quite rightly recognizes that you’re not going to be a great mom if you can’t be in the best possible mental and physical shape to care for a child.